KDE/digikam-doc/right_sidebar/filters_view.rst

 .. figure:: images/sidebar_filters_view.webp

-In the above example the main window shows the images from a calendar date, the tag filter is set to 'Oldtimer', which reduces the set to 3 images.
-In the **Geolocation Filter**, we select **Images With Coordinates** which leaves only one picture of the cuurent selected album which includes GPS information.
+In the above example the main window shows the images from an album, the tag filter is set to 'Lieux', which reduces the set to 3 images.
+In the **Geolocation Filter**, we select **Images With Coordinates** which leaves only one picture from the list of items including GPS information.
 Then a tag is dragged from the **Tag Filter** over the icon and dropped.
 A pop-up dialog asks if the tag shall be applied to this item only or to all (displayed) items.

 Note that the **Text Filter** has a little drop-down menu to select which image information should be included in the search and the rating group in the **Labels Filter** has one to choose whether you want a certain rating or a range.